-The City has implemented and will follow the requirements outlined under Title 2, Subtitle A, Chapter 2 of the Code of Federal Regulations (2 CFR 200).
+The City has implemented and will follow the requirements outlined under Title 2, Subtitle A, Chapter 2 of the Code of Federal Regulations (2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards).
 The City shall seek and apply for all appropriate grants consistent with the objectives and priority needs identified by the City or City Council.
 The City shall recover indirect costs to the maximum amount permitted by the grant.
 The City may waive or reduce indirect costs if doing so will significantly increase the effectiveness of the grant.
 Grant funding may be considered to leverage City funds; however, inconsistent and/or fluctuating grants should not be relied upon to fund ongoing programs.
 The potential to incur ongoing costs shall be considered prior to applying for a grant.

-B. Conflict of Interest
+B. Standards of Conduct - Conflict of Interest